Kennedy Burke: Overseas

-Burke began her international career in Turkey, playing for Bellona Kayseri Basketbol in the Super League where she averaged 18 points and eight rebounds a game; Kayersi also played in the truncated 2020–21 EuroCup Women competition.
+Burke began her international career in Turkey, playing for Bellona Kayseri Basketbol in the Super League where she averaged 18 points and eight rebounds a game; Kayseri also played in the truncated 2020–21 EuroCup Women competition.

 During the 2020–2021 season, Burke played for the Lega Basket Femminile team Dinamo Sassari in Italy.
 The following year she played for Spar Girona in the Spanish league; they competed in the 2021–22 EuroLeague Women season.

 In 2022, Burke joined ESB Villeneuve-d'Ascq in France's Ligue Féminine de Basketball.
 She has become a breakout star in the league and was named its Most Valuable Player two years in a row (2023, 2024).
 The team played in the EuroCup and the 2023 EuroLeague Qualifying Round; for the 2023–2024 season, the team was promoted to the EuroLeague and were the runner-ups of the season.
 Burke was named All-EuroLeague Second Team and MVP of the Month in December, among other honors.

 During the 2024–2025 season, Burke played for OGM Ormanspor of the Turkish Super League.

 She signed with Çukurova Basketbol for the 2025–26 season.

+International career

+In March 2026, Burke acquired Turkish citizenship, adopting the given name Beren and subsequently began playing for the Turkey women's national basketball team in the 2026 FIBA Women's Basketball World Cup Qualifying Tournaments.